acmoudleysa/fluorescence-visualization-dash/README.md

 2) Could use docker
 3) Different wavelength selection for 1D and 2D spectrum.
 4) Cannot be deployed on a server because right now the data objects are global variables.
 Need to figure this out.
+5) Optimize the `scatter_removal` function using `numpy` vectorization.
+6) The webpage seems to have problem with different screen sizes.
+Fix it